AceM1188/Vif-pipeline/README.md

 # Vif-pipeline
-contains scripts and the overall pipeline to merge paired-end reads, parse by UMID, filter UMID, blast and identify mutations in vif amplicons
+contains scripts and the overall pipeline to merge paired-end reads, parse by unique molecular IDs (UMIDs), filter UMID, blast and identify mutations in vif amplicons

 The master script: `vifmaster.sh` will call all of the scripts in the src folder to read and process through to arrive at a final fasta file for nucleotides and amino acids.
 In addition, two tab-delimited files will be produced that display the counts of all unique nucleotide codons or amino acids at Vif position 41 (41ct.txt or 41ct-aa.txt) and position 43 (43ct.txt or 43ct-aa.txt).